HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

              <action>

 ##### Representing Acceptance Criteria of Averaged Replicate Tests
 There are two scenarios for averages.
-The acceptance criteria of the average is the same as the individual test or they are different.
-If they are the same the test can be encoded in the top level Action backbone element.
+The acceptance criteria of the average is the same as the individual test, in which case the same test can be encoded in the top level Action backbone element.
 Its title is “Single Stage” and there are one or many goalIDs.
-If the acceptance criteria are different then either use the Action for the average and Action.Action for the individual acceptance criteria or move down a level to Action.Action and Action.Action.Action.
-This is to provide flexibility to implementers.
-The acceptance criteria should indicate the number of replicates in the referenced analyitc procedure.
+Or the acceptance criteria of the average is different than the individual test, in which case either use the Action for the average and Action.Action for the individual acceptance criteria or move down a level to Action.Action and Action.Action.Action.
+The profile was designed this way to provide flexibility to implementers.
+The acceptance criteria should indicate the number of replicates in the referenced analytic procedure.

-##### Representing Methods with many test measures
+##### Representing Methods with Many Test Measures
 The Action backbone is profiled to three levels.
 The first level represents the method (analytic procedure) concepts and a simple tests.
 The second level represents test groups and stages.
 In the simplest case is _Single Stage_ and two tests.
 A _Single Stage_ , one test is accomplished at the highest Action level.
 The third level represents sub-tests.
 The middle Action level can have Acceptance Criteria.
 These are typically calculations on the values obtained from the sub-tests.
 Methods using Cascade Impactors typically have Acceptance Criteria for the plates and group the plates and assign Acceptance Criteria to the groups.
-The exmaple below shows three Groups and their associated plates.
+The example below shows three Groups and their associated plates.
 Both the Groups and their sub-test each have their own goalIDs that link to their respective Acceptance Criteria.
 The word "Stage" for the sub-tests has no association with _Stage_ as mapped to the PlanDefinition resource.
 In this case it referring to the stage of the cascade impactor modelling inhalation.

 Note: "..." is used to compress the XML so that the relevant sections can be seen more clearly.